 Newspapers told stories about Collinwood.
 Some had a tighter relation to a discernible reality than others.
 Take, for example, the case of Glenn Sanderson, an eleven-year-old boy who moved to Collinwood from Elkhart, Indiana a few years before dying in the inferno.
 Century-old gravestones tell a devastating history of The boy was on the third floor in the school auditorium.
 The floor beneath him was in flames.
 Seeking to escape, he swung from one piece of scenery to another . . . trying to reach the fire escape.

 –Cleveland Leader, 3/5/1908the Sandersons.
 Two older children died in infancy before the family moved to Collinwood.
 Glenn and his younger brother, Harold, perished in the fire.
 The Sanderson parents yearned for a house busy with children.
-On March fifth of 1908, they lived very much alone.
+On the day after the fire, they lived very much alone.
 The Elkhart Review, a newspaper in the Sandersons’ home town, reported their history of sorrow, but the big-city dailies didn’t.

 The Cleveland Leader did, however, spin a more gripping tale, and news wires carried it for publication to the New York Times, the Boston Post, the Baltimore Sun, and others: “Agonized crowds before the blazing schoolhouse saw Glenn Sanderson meet his death.
 The boy was on the third floor in the school auditorium.
 The floor beneath him was in flames.
 Seeking to escape, he swung from one piece of scenery to another . . . trying to reach the fire escape.
 When he tried to leap from one side of the stage to the other, he failed to touch his goal and fell down into the seething flames.”
 In our animation, this version of Glenn Sanderson falls from a chandelier into a flaming pit of headlines.